Tokke1111ALT/GeoFS-FriendList/README.md

 You don't have conflicting scripts running<br/>
 If it still doesn’t work, please create an issue on the GitHub page<br/>

-### Know issues:<br/>
+### Known issues:<br/>
-It does not work when u have chat enabled<br/>
+You can't click it when you have chat enabled<br/>
-If u type in the callsign the keybinds ingame are still active<br/>
+If you type in the callsign, the keybinds ingame are still active<br/>
-Your're friend won't appear anymore if he changed his Callsign (see Feature ideas)<br/>
+Your friend won't appear anymore if he changed his Callsign (see Feature ideas)<br/>

 ## Contribution<br/>
 Found a bug?
 Want to add features?
 Fork the project and submit a pull request!
 All contributions are welcome.<br/>